Padrón Real: Origins

 The Padrón Real was constantly improved from its first version in 1507/08.
 It was produced by the Seville-based Spanish organization, the Casa de Contratación, established in 1503.
 All returning ships had to report any details of new lands or discoveries they had made to the Casa de Contratación, together with latitudes and longitudes.
-The ship's officers were put under oath before they testified.
+The ship's officers were sworn by oath before they testified.
 The pilots at the Casa de Contratación then plotted this information on their maps.
-When a new ship was setting out, they would then be given charts which were copied from the master map, the Padrón Real, which was later called the Padrón General.
+When a new ship was setting out, they would then be given charts which were copied from the master map, the Padron Real.

-Diego Ribeiro, who entered Spanish service in 1518, prepared several versions of the chart, during 1525 to 1532, after Juan Sebastian Elcano's circumnavigation of the globe or after Spanish explorations in North America.
+Diego Ribeiro, who began service with Spanish in 1518, prepared several versions of the chart, during 1525 to 1532, after Juan Sebastian Elcano's circumnavigation of the globe or after Spanish explorations in North America.
 Other revisions to the royal chart were directed by royal chartmakers Alonso de Chaves during 1536 and by Alonzo de Santa Cruz in 1542.

 Almost none of these maps have survived, but there were occasionally copies made for foreign princes and dignitaries, and some of them still exist.
-For example, in the Biblioteca Medicea-Laurenziana in Florence, there is a map believed to be copied from the Padrón Real called the "Salviati Planisphere".
+For example, in the Biblioteca Medicea-Laurenziana in Florence, there is a map believed to be copied from the Padrón Real known as the "Salviati Planisphere".
 This planisphere map was probably given by the Holy Roman Emperor Charles V to Cardinal Giovanni Salviati, the papal nuncio, in 1526.
 In the archive of the Marchesi Castiglione in Mantua, there is another similar world map, produced about the same time and given by the Emperor to Count Baldassare Castiglione.